 Best Practices For Shipping General Freight

 FR8Star can connect you with qualified transport companies and drivers with extensive experience in shipping all kinds of loads, from heavy machinery to lumber to palletized goods.
 Whether you’re looking for local, regional, interstate, or international transport, FR8Star’s transport companies can take the guesswork out of the process.

 Provide The Right Information

 In order to get the best bids and save time on questions and answers, try to describe your load as accurately as possible.
 List its dimensions and weight to the best of your ability.
-This will encourage quick responses from brokers and carriers with trailers or trucks appropriate to the job.
+This will encourage quick responses from transport companies with trailers or trucks appropriate to the job.
 If your item doesn’t require all of the space on a trailer, it will save you money as a partial load or LTL (less than load) because the hauler can carry other cargo along with it.

 Weight and dimensions